Building the Project

 With the Option

-toggle options can be activated supported only by thisCMakeLists.txt
+-Dtoggle options can be activated supported only by thisCMakeLists.txt.
+Available options are:Option

 Description